Nate's Wings and Waffles Is Headed to Rainier Beach

 Sadly Fat's Wings and Waffles is no longer happening here, after the partners parted ways (quite amicably, both sides say).
 Marcus Lalario kept the name and the logo, while Darren McGill retained the menu and recipes, and the space at 9261 57th Ave S.

-Robinson is a partner in the venture; the Rainier Beach High School and UW star grew up not far from the restaurant.
+The Rainier Beach High School and UW star grew up not far from the restaurant.
 But with the moniker came some new hoops-inspired aesthetics, like tables made from reclaimed school basketball court.

 Other assorted good news: McGill's Happy Grillmore truck will still roam the streets making killer burgers, while his original partner, Marcus Lalario, has promised that Fat's Wings and Waffles will definitely surface in a new location.
 Meanwhile, the Nate's Wings and Waffles Facebook page should keep us apprised of an opening date.